goharbor/website/docs/administration/configuring-replication/create-replication-endpoints.md

 1. Enter the Access ID and Access Secret for the endpoint registry instance.

    Use an account that has the appropriate privileges on that registry, or an account that has write permission on the corresponding project in a Harbor registry.

-   {{< note >}}
-   - AWS ECR adapters should use access keys, not a username and password.
-The access key should have sufficient permissions, such as storage permission.
-   - Google GCR adapters should use the entire JSON key generated in the service account.
-The namespace should start with the project ID.
-   {{< /note >}}
+See more information about [Access ID and Secret Configuration](#access-id-and-secret-configuration).

 1. Optionally, select the **Verify Remote Cert** check box.